ousiax/ousiax.github.io/_posts/2016-04-05-ruby-notes-2-datatypes-and-objects.md

         But garbage collection does *not* mean that *memory leaks* are impossible: any code that creates long-lived references to objects that would otherwise be short-lived can be a source of memory leaks.

+    * **Object Identify**

+        Every object has an object identifier, a **Fixnum**, that you can obtain with the `object_id` method.

+        The value returned by this method is constant and unique for the life of the object.

+        The method `id` is a *deprecated* synonym for `object_id`.

+        `__id__` is a valid synonym for `object_id`.
+It exists as a fallback, so you can access an object's ID even if the `object_id` method has been undefined or overridden.

+        The `Object` class implements the `hash` method to simply return an object's ID.

+    * **Object Class and Object Type**

+        1. Determine the class of an object

+                o="test"                      # This is a value
+                o.class                       # String: o is a String object o.class.superclass            # Object: superclass of String is Object o.class.superclass.superclass # nil: Object has no superclass

+            In Ruby 1.9, `Object` is no longer the true root of the class hierachy.

+                # Ruby 1.9 only
+                Object.superclass
+                BasicObject.superclass

+        2. Check the class of an object

+            * `==`

+                    o.class == String       # true if o is a String

+            * `instance_of?` method

+                *The `instance_of?` method does the same thing and is a litte more elegant than `==`.

+                    o.instance_of?
+String   # true if o is a String

+            * `is_a?` and `kind_of?`

+                *Use the `is_a?` method, or its synonym `kind_of?` to test if an object is an instance of any subclass of that class.*

+                    x = 1                  # This is the value we're working with x.instance_of?
+Fixnum  # true: is an instance of Fixnum x.instance_of?
+Numeric # false: instance_of? doesn't check inheritance x.is_a?
+Fixnum         # true: x is a Fixnum x.is_a?
+Integer        # true: x is an Integer x.is_a?
+Numeric        # true: x is a Numeric x.is_a?
+Comparable     # true: works with mixin modules, too x.is_a?
+Object         # true for any value of x

+                *The `Class` class defines the `===` operator in such a way that it can used in place of `is_a?` but is probaly less readable.*

+                    Numeric === x          # true: x is_a Numeric

+        3. Ducking Type

+            Every object has a well-defined class in Ruby, and that class never changes during the lifetime of the object.

+            The type of an object is related to its class, but the class is only part of an object's type.

+            The type of an object is the set of methods it can it can respond to.

+            In Ruby, we often don't care about the class of an object, we just want to know whether we can invoke some method on it.

+            Focusing on types rather than classes leads to a programming style known in Ruby as "ducking typing".

+                o.respond_to? :"<<"    # true if o has an << operator

     * **Object Equality**

         1. The `equal?` method